 Policy for payment of interest on funds held on client account

-We are required to pay interest on funds in client account “when it is fair and reasonable to do so in all the circumstances” (Rule 22(1)) and to have “a written policy on the payment of interest, which seeks to provide a fair outcome” (Rule 22(3)).
-“The interest paid must be a fair and reasonable sum calculated over the whole period for which the money is held” (Rule 23).
+We are required to pay interest on funds in client account to clients or third parties for a fair sum of interest on any client money held by you on their behalf.
+We may by a written agreement come to a different arrangement with the client or the third party for whom the money is held as to the payment of interest, but must provide sufficient information to enable them to give informed consent.
 Our policy is based on client funds being held in an instant access account with our bank to facilitate the transaction for which the funds are held, and seeks to match the level of interest which our clients would receive on funds placed in an instant access account with the bank.
-This policy must be brought to the notice of our clients at the start of their retainer (eg: as part of our Terms of Business).

 2. General client account